Core Circles

 What is a Core Circle?

-A Core circle is a micro-community of 5-10 women who get together regularly to nurture meaningful relationships with each other, with God and with the Torah.
+A Core circle is a micro-community of 5-15 women who get together regularly to nurture meaningful relationships.

-Core imagines a world in which Jewish women are so connected with Hashem, the Torah, and with each other that the warmth of Torah radiates through them to others, creating communities that are so warm and inspiring that everyone born into them wants to stay, and everyone else wants to join.
+Core imagines a world in which Jewish women are so connected that the warmth of Torah radiates through them to others, creating warm, inspiring communities where every individual feels valued, needed and cared for.

 Why a Core Circle?